NethServer/nethserver-firewall-base/README.rst

 The bandwidth value (expressed in kbit) is stored inside ``FwInBandwidth`` and ``FwOutBandwidth`` properties, wich are parts of the network interface record inside the ``networks`` db.

-FireQOS configuration uses 90% of the declared bandwidth to faster shaped the inbound traffic.
+FireQOS suggests to use 90% of the declared bandwidth to faster shaped the inbound traffic.

 On red interfaces with  ``FwInBandwidth`` and ``FwOutBandwidth`` set, ethernet offloading is automatic disabled.